fabric/fabric/sites/www/upgrading.rst

     * - ``env.gateway`` for setting an SSH jump gateway
       - Ported
-      - This is now the ``gateway`` kwarg to `.Connection`, and -- for the newly supported ``ProxyJump`` style gateways, which can be nested indefinitely! -- should be another `.Connection` object instead of a host string.
+      - This is now the ``gateway`` kwarg to `fabric.connection.Connection`, and -- for the newly supported ``ProxyJump`` style gateways, which can be nested indefinitely! -- should be another `fabric.connection.Connection` object instead of a host string.

         (You may specify a runtime, non-SSH-config-driven
         ``ProxyCommand``-style string as the ``gateway`` kwarg instead, which